wmkm0113/Cell/README.md

 # Cell
-The Simple and High Performance Progressive JavaScript Framework.
+The Simple and High Performance Progressive JavaScript Framework Using ECMAScript6.